Hedging Stock Portfolios

 Why/How did you select 50 days for your period to get into a hedge and 21 days as your time period for getting out of the hedges?

 I am a retired guy these days and don't want to do any more trades than necessary.
 A month of business days, subtracting weekends and holidays, is around 21 days, depending on the month.
 I usually don't concern myself with movements inside a month, so I settled in on 21 days for my most of my indicators.
 I wanted a bit less active signal to get into the hedge trades, so I would have less trades and give stocks more room in volatile markets to move.
 I wanted something beyond a month and settled on 50 days for my indicators on the downside signal.
 I decided to stay with 21 days to get out of the hedges.
 I used these time periods for all the indicators and the Average True Range calculations.
 You can and should always set these numbers anywhere that suits your situation.

 How do you hedge for a market downturn?

 In my taxable accounts, I short the ES futures contracts (S&P 500 Index).
-You can also short the SPY exchange traded fund.
+You can also short the SPY exchange traded fund (S&P 500 Index).
 In my IRAs, I use a triple leveraged, inverse etf like SPXU.
-These are liquid vehicles and my positions represent a downside bet on the market measured by the S&P 500 Index.
+These are all liquid vehicles and my positions represent a downside bet on the market measured by the S&P 500 Index.
 There are some trading and tax advantages in my view in using the futures contracts.
 You should look at your own portfolio and what risks you wish to hedge against and use any one of numerous indexes that can be your trading vehicle.
-You certainly don’t need to use SPY’s like I do.
+You certainly don’t need to use Standard and Poor's 500 Indexes like I do.
 I've heard of some traders using NASDAQ futures for a tech portfolio or a regional etf for hedging a Pacific Rim based portfolio.
 Create your own personalized hedge.

 How do you size your hedge position ?